GMyhf/2020fall-cs101/2020fall_Codeforces_problems.md

 math, number theory, 900, https://codeforces.com/problemset/problem/1475/A

-You are given an integer 𝑛n.
-Check if 𝑛 has an **odd** divisor, greater than one (does there exist such a number 𝑥 (𝑥>1) that 𝑛n is divisible by 𝑥 and 𝑥 is odd).
+You are given an integer 𝑛.
+Check if 𝑛 has an **odd** divisor, greater than one (does there exist such a number 𝑥 (𝑥>1) that 𝑛 is divisible by 𝑥 and 𝑥 is odd).

 For example, if 𝑛=6, then there is 𝑥=3.
 If 𝑛=4, then such a number does not exist.

 **Input**

 The first line contains one integer $𝑡 (1≤𝑡≤10^4)$ — the number of test cases.
-Then 𝑡t test cases follow.
+Then 𝑡 test cases follow.

 Each test case contains one integer $𝑛 (2≤𝑛≤10^{14})$.

-Please note, that the input for some test cases won't fit into 3232-bit integer type, so you should use at least 6464-bit integer type in your programming language.
+Please note, that the input for some test cases won't fit into 32-bit integer type, so you should use at least 64-bit integer type in your programming language.

 **Output**